Choose your app platform

 Not only can you use UWP to create desktop applications for Windows PCs, but UWP is also the only supported platform for Xbox, HoloLens, and Surface Hub applications.
 UWP is our newest, leading-edge application platform.

-For more information about UWP, see Get started with Windows 10 apps.
+For more information about UWP, see the following articles:

-WPF is the established platform for managed Windows applications with access to the full .NET Framework, and it also uses XAML markup to separate UX from code.
+WPF is the established platform for managed Windows applications with access to .NET Core or the full .NET Framework, and it also uses XAML markup to separate UI from code.
 This platform is designed for desktop applications that require a sophisticated UI, styles customization, and graphics-intensive scenarios.
 WPF development skills are similar to UWP development skills, so migration from WPF to UWP apps is easier than migration from Windows Forms.

-For more information about WPF, see Getting started (WPF).
+For more information about WPF, see the following articles:

 Using the Win32 API with C++ makes it possible to achieve the highest levels of performance and efficiency by taking more control of the target platform with unmanaged code than is possible on a managed runtime environment like WinRT and .NET.
 However, exercising such a level of control over your application's execution requires greater care and attention to get right, and trades development productivity for runtime performance.